Ananta2545/Youtube_Clone/README.md

 3.Open the index.html File in Your Browser to view the home page.

 4.Click on any video thumbnail to navigate to the video player page and watch the video.

+## **Acknowledgements**:
+- Inspiration from the original YouTube.
+- Design ideas and implementation techniques from various online resources.

+## **Contact**:
+Feel free to reach out with any questions or feedback:
+- Email: chatterjeeanata091@gmail.com
+- GitHub: Ananta2545